 - On public streets and highways, bicyclists have the same rights and responsibilities as a motor vehicle operator.

 - If you are following a bicyclist and need to make a right turn, you must yield to the cyclist.
 It is often safer to slow down and stay behind the cyclist until you are able to turn.

 - Motorcyclists and bicyclists change speed and lane position when encountering bad road conditions, such as manhole covers, diagonal railroad tracks, road debris or in strong winds.
 Be ready to react.
-Author’s note: You drive most of these roads as much or more than cyclists ride on them.
-You know where the big pot holes are on the bridges and streets.
-If you won’t bounce through them with your precious BMW with its high-tech, shock absorbing ride, don’t expect me to do so on my bike.

 - When you are passing, give motorcycles a full lane width.
 If possible, give a full lane to bicycles and mopeds, too.
 Do not squeeze past these road users.
 The bicycle is generally a slower moving vehicle and this may require you to slow down.
 Wait for a clear stretch of road before passing a cyclist in a lane too narrow to share.

 - The operator of a motor vehicle overtaking a bicycle proceeding in the same direction shall leave a safe distance when passing the bicycle, and shall maintain clearance until safely past the overtaken bicycle.
 Passing unsafely is a traffic offense punishable by driver license points, fines, and even jail, if a collision results.

 - The law says who must yield the right-of-way; it does not give anyone the right-of-way.
 You must do everything you can to prevent striking a bicyclist as you would a pedestrian or another vehicle, regardless of the circumstances.

 - Sharing the road with others, in a considerate manner, makes the road safer for everybody!